-The main goal of this theme is to understand the different Central American and Caribbean socioeconomic, educational, child protection and judicial policies created since the release of the CRC (1989) and the United Nations World Report on Violence against Children — Latin American Report (2006).
+The primary focus of this theme is to understand the different Central American and Caribbean socioeconomic, educational, child protection and judicial policies created since the release of the Convention on the Rights of the Child (1989) and the United Nations World Report on Violence against Children — Latin American Report (2006).

 We are conducting a meta-synthesis of policies to explore how Canadian protection systems are meeting the needs of Caribbean and Latin American diaspora communities in Canada.

 Different Forms of Violence Against Children and Youth

 Children in Central America and the Caribbean experience high exposure to violence Selee et al., 2013; Shifter, 2012; UNICEF, 2006) and this theme is interested in measuring how political, institutional, economic, and social violence impact the life course experiences of children and youth in these regions, and in the diaspora populations in Canada

 Across these regions, youth are being engaged in focus groups and individual interviews, and data is being collected in these regions using tools such as the Multiple Indicator Cluster Survey, National Survey of Children’s Exposure to Violence, and the Juvenile Victimization Questionnaire.

 This theme explores the practices of institutions charged with ensuring the protection of the rights of children and youth.
 The main goal is to explore the practices of different institutions in charge of ensuring the protection of child and youth rights.
 To understand how mandates are put into practice and whether practices support or hinder child and youth rights, the robust examination includes education, child protection, and judicial practices within Offices of the Attorney General, national systems of child protection, and conglomerates of NGOs involved in child protection (Parada, 2011).

 This theme is concentrating on child and youth participation through the lens of social media.